Improve Collaboration with Office 365

-Their pain-point was that they had several thousand documents that had to be organised and readily accessible to their team – manuals, training guides, design documents.
+Their pain-point was that they had several thousand documents that had to be organised and readily accessible to their team.
+Documents such as manuals, training guides, design documents.
 They were stored in various systems, they were updated sporadically and there was little control over who could update what.
 Reviews happened by email, if at all.

 When the team ran large projects, there was no standard way of managing these.
 Some people used Project, some used Trello, some used Excel.
 Management didn’t have a way to get an overview of what was going on.
 People knew that these pain points existed, but didn’t have any way to discuss this within the business.

-Communication up through the levels was difficult because the operation is geographically diverse, and communication across the teams happened in an ad-hoc way, generally around the coffee machine.
+Communication up through the levels was difficult because the operation is geographically diverse.
+Communication across the teams happened in an ad-hoc way, generally around the coffee machine.
 If Head Office wanted to communicate something to the staff, an email was sent out.
 There was no feedback on how many people read these, and no way for users to sort and filter relevant information.
 There was a better way!
 And this is what Microsoft is trying to enable with Office 365.

 Let’s take the challenges in order.